Moonwalkerr/ChatMee/README.md

-## Chat Mee ! is a Full Stack Web Application based on functionalities similar to WhatsApp.
+## Folks Chat ! is a Full Stack Web Application based on functionalities similar to WhatsApp.
 Build Using React and Firebase

 ## Available Scripts